Your Monthly Digital Marketing Report Format: Template and Walkthrough

 The next section focuses on the location of users reaching your site.

 The maps show total website sessions by geography (US and global), while the table breaks it down by metro area.
 Again, you can see how this data is tied to goal completions like form fills or calls.

-If desired, you can copy these maps and apply a channel filter (e.g, organic, paid, social, etc.) to get more specific insights for the channels you’re focusing on.
+You can also copy these maps and apply a channel filter (e.g., organic, paid, social, etc.) to get more specific insights into the channels you’re focusing on.

 Bonus tip: When you put an “organic search” channel filter on these maps, you can see if your SEO strategy for different regions is working.
 Are you using local SEO?
-Watch the video below to learn more about why local SEO matters.
+Find out why local SEO makes a big difference.

 For the next section of your digital marketing report, we focus on organic search.

-While the previous sections of this digital marketing report template focused on hard conversions (like form completions), the organic search sections dig deeper into engagement.
+While the previous sections of this month-end report template focused on hard conversions (like form completions), the organic search sections dig deeper into engagement.
 Why?
 Beyond getting more customers, organic search marketing is about engagement, thought leadership and domain authority.

-- Bounce Rate – You want this number to be low, though it varies from page to page.
-We recently wrote a blog “What Is Website Bounce Rate?”, which you will find helpful.
+- Bounce rate.
+You want this number to be low, though it varies from page to page.
+Learn why bounce rate is a useful engagement metric.

 The line graph in this section shows how organic sessions are moving throughout this year, compared to last year.
-Because the SERP is constantly changing and organic traffic fluctuates a lot, looking at the entire year gives a more complete picture of actual trends.
+Because the SERP is constantly changing and organic traffic fluctuates a lot, looking at the entire year gives a more complete picture of trends and seasonality.